 Damage Assessment Appeals

-To contest any damage charges, you must provide a detailed appeal in writing by July 26th via the Room Conditions Report found in your MyHousing page.
+You will be notified via email once charges have been assessed; please refer to this email for appeal deadlines.
+To contest any damage charges, you must provide a detailed appeal in writing via the Room Conditions Report found in your MyHousing page.
 Please allow ten business days for your appeal to be reviewed.
-If you have any questions, please contact us at email@example.com.
+If you have any questions, please contact us at firstname.lastname@example.org.

 Please note: we recommend paying your charge even if you plan to appeal, in order to avoid any finance charges or other payment penalties.
 If an appeal is successful, related charges will be credited back to your account.